-France flash flooding leaves at least 13 people dead and others seriously injured
+France flash flooding leaves at least 10 people dead and others seriously injured

 Officials warned on Monday that the number could rise, with the Aude region particularly affected.

-A number of people were also seriously injured when heavy downpours turned streams into raging torrents over the weekend.
+Several people were also seriously injured when heavy downpours turned streams into raging torrents over the weekend.

+French president Emmanuel Macron said the "solidarity" of the nation was with those affected.

 In some areas, several months worth of rain fell in just a few hours.